 For example, Mackay is now on the coast, but 18,000 years ago, the coast was hundreds of kilometres to the east.
 When people first started using the cave on Hook Island, it wasn’t an island; it was the mainland.

-During the ice age, water was locked into the ice caps, which lowered the sea level.
+Water was locked into the ice caps during the ice age, lowering the sea level.
 As the global climate warmed, the ice melted and the seas rose, covering many of the older sites with the sea.
 The ocean got to the level we know today around 6,000 years ago.

 Dr Bruce Barker conducted the first archaeological work within the Whitsunday Islands, discovering some of the oldest cultural sites in Eastern Australia.